nex86/rpidisplay/README.md

 *(while DEGREE is the orientation in degrees (clockwise).)*
 *available degrees are **0, 90, 180 and 270** Mine worked with 270 for landscape mode.*

-After installation and calibration, reboot and start xorg normally.
+After installation and calibration, reboot and start into X normally.
 You will prompted again for another calibration.
 This is for X this time.